AndersAskeland/P-File-repair/README.md

 # P-File repair
 ## Overview
 A simple tool to repair certain GE p-files that are corrupted.
 This is specifically a problem for certain v.
 28 p-files.
 These files always contains 10058420 bytes and contains a lot of unused 0 values.
-The following software removes these values and creates a new file.
+The following software removes these values and rewrites the file.

 Currently, the software only works with v.
 28 files.
 If you encounter this problem with other files and wish to use this software, please submit a feature request.